 - When making your reservations, you must make reservations for your dog.
 There are restrictions on the number of animals permitted on each flight.
 They are accepted on a first-come, first-served basis.

-Traveling by Train, Bus Or Boat
+Traveling With Dogs by Train, Bus, or Boat

 If you plan to travel by train or bus, you may be disappointed.
 Only dogs under 20 pounds are permitted on Amtrak trains (There is also a $25 fee).
 Dogs are not allowed on buses operated by Greyhound and other interstate bus companies.
 (Service dogs are permitted.)
 Local rail and bus companies have their own policies.

-Best Practices When Traveling With Your Dog
+Top Tips When Traveling With Your Dog

 - If your dog is allowed to stay at a hotel, respect other guests, staff, and the property.